Coneriys/apache4/docs/content/reference/static-configuration/file.md

 ---
-title: "Traefik File Static Configuration"
+title: "apache4 File Static Configuration"
-description: "Reference the YAML and TOML files for static configuration in Traefik Proxy.
+description: "Reference the YAML and TOML files for static configuration in apache4 Proxy.
 Read the technical documentation."
 ---

 # Static Configuration: File